Found pets · Toronto, ON

 I found a pet in Toronto.
 What should I do?

-Take a clear photo, note the exact location, and post a sighting on Lost.ca — it takes under a minute and doesn't require an account.
+Take a clear photo, note the exact location, and post a sighting on Lost.ca.
+It takes under a minute and doesn't require an account.
 You can also take the pet to a local Toronto shelter or vet to scan for a microchip.

 Do I need an account to post a sighting?